 Welcome to the Mukwonago Wrestling Club!
 The goal of this guide is to familiarize you with the sport of wrestling.
 Hopefully, the information outlined in this guide will help introduce you to the sport.

-Questions? / Suggestions
+Questions / Suggestions

 When you register your child in the club, you also register your voice for questions and suggestions of improvement.
 If you ever have questions or suggestions, please contact a coach or a board member.
+We maintain a board presents at all practices and happy to assist or answer any questions.

 Please understand that your child may not have instant success in wrestling.
 Very few wrestlers start winning when they are first introduced to this sport.
 There will be other wrestlers who started earlier, have more wrestling experience, or may at this time be more athletic.
 In some cases, it may be a few years before a young wrestler develops the competitive edge.
 The physical, emotional and competitive stages of athletic development vary for every young athlete.
 Some children may be ready for tournament competition in their 1st year; others develop this confidence later.
 You know and understand your child’s development better than anyone.
 Don’t push or drive too hard until you feel the child is ready.
 Give your child the choice, listen to what they say and give a lot of praise and encouragement.